IIGROUP/MM-CelebA-HQ-Dataset/README.md

 * The textual descriptions are generated using probabilistic context-free grammar (PCFG) based on the given attributes.
 We create ten unique single sentence descriptions per image to obtain more training data following the format of the popular [CUB](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) dataset and [COCO](http://cocodataset.org/#download) dataset.
 The previous study proposed [CelebTD-HQ](https://arxiv.org/abs/2005.04909), but it is not publicly available.
 * For label, we use CelebAMask-HQ dataset, which contains manually-annotated semantic mask of facial attributes corresponding to CelebA-HQ.
 * For sketches, we follow the same data generation pipeline as in [DeepFaceDrawing](http://www.geometrylearning.com/DeepFaceDrawing/).
 We first apply Photocopy filter in Photoshop to extract edges, which preserves facial details and introduces excessive noise, then apply the [sketch-simplification](https://github.com/bobbens/sketch_simplification) to get edge maps resembling hand-drawn sketches.
+* For background removing, we use an open-source tool [Rembg](https://github.com/danielgatis/rembg) and a commercial software [removebg](https://www.remove.bg/).

 ## Sample Data
 ![image](https://github.com/weihaox/Multi-Modal-CelebA-HQ/blob/main/images/sample.png)